semgrep/semgrep-docs/docs/semgrep-ci.md

 You can add Semgrep CI to a GitHub repository by clicking "Set up" on the [Projects page](https://semgrep.dev/manage/projects) of Semgrep App.

 !!! info
-    This page will list only the repositories that Semgrep has permission to see.
+    This page will list only the repositories that Semgrep App has permission to see.
 You can add repositories on your organization's settings page on GitHub.
 Just go to Settings > Installed GitHub Apps > semgrep.dev > Configure and make your changes in the 'Repository access' section.

 You’ll get a chance to configure a few settings, such as whether you want to run on pushes, on pull requests, or on both.
 Some settings are pre-selected for convenience.
-When you're done, Semgrep will commit a CI workflow file to your repository.
+When you're done, Semgrep App will commit a CI workflow file to your repository.

 !!! warning
-    Semgrep cannot commit this file if there are branch protection rules preventing pushes to your default branch.
-In this case, you can temporarily disable your branch protection rules, or follow the guide for manual setup.
+    Semgrep App cannot commit this file if there are branch protection rules preventing pushes to your default branch.
+In this case, temporarily disable your branch protection rules or follow the guide for manual setup.

+### Manual setup

 To manually add Semgrep CI to GitHub Actions, add a `.github/workflows/semgrep.yml` file to your repository.
 Follow the [workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
 See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions) for Semgrep CI.
 ## GitLab CI/CD